 Tutorial: Integrate a single forest with a single Azure AD tenant

-This tutorial walks you through creating a hybrid identity environment using Azure Active Directory (Azure AD) Connect cloud provisioning.
+This tutorial walks you through creating a hybrid identity environment using Azure Active Directory (Azure AD) Connect cloud sync.

-You can use the environment you create in this tutorial for testing or for getting more familiar with cloud provisioning.
+You can use the environment you create in this tutorial for testing or for getting more familiar with cloud sync.

 In the Azure Active Directory admin center

 - Create a cloud-only global administrator account on your Azure AD tenant.
 This way, you can manage the configuration of your tenant should your on-premises services fail or become unavailable.
 Learn about adding a cloud-only global administrator account.
 Completing this step is critical to ensure that you don't get locked out of your tenant.

 - Add one or more custom domain names to your Azure AD tenant.
 Your users can sign in with one of these domain names.

 Identify a domain-joined host server running Windows Server 2012 R2 or greater with minimum of 4 GB RAM and .NET 4.7.1+ runtime

 If there is a firewall between your servers and Azure AD, configure the following items:

 Ensure that agents can make outbound requests to Azure AD over the following ports:

 Port number How it's used 80 Downloads the certificate revocation lists (CRLs) while validating the TLS/SSL certificate 443 Handles all outbound communication with the service 8080 (optional) Agents report their status every 10 minutes over port 8080, if port 443 is unavailable.
 This status is displayed on the Azure AD portal.